wp-plugins/localcurrency/readme.txt

 Alternatively, you can install the plugin automatically through the WordPress Admin interface by going to Plugins -> Add New and searching for LocalCurrency.

 = Upgrade =
-1. Download the plugin file and unzip it.
-1. Upload the `localcurrency` folder to the `wp-content/plugins/` folder, overwriting the existing files.
-1. Deactivate the LocalCurrency plugin within WordPress, then reactivate it (to make sure any new settings are created).
-Alternatively, you can update this plugin through the WordPress Admin interface.
+1. Please update this plugin through the WordPress Admin interface.

 == Frequently Asked Questions ==

 = Will there be future enhancements to LocalCurrency? = This plugin was created in my spare time, which is ever-dwindling.
 I have intentions to update it regularly, but recognise that other things must take precendence.
-If you have a request, by all means [contact me](http://www.scratch99.com/contact/) and I'll put it on the list of things to do, but I can't guarantee how long it will take.
+If you have a request, by all means [contact me](http://scratch99.com/contact/) and I'll put it on the list of things to do, but I can't guarantee how long it will take.

 == Screenshots ==
 No screenshots exist at this time, but you can see the plugin in action on my [Cost of living in China](http://www.jobsinchina.com/blog/the-cost-of-living-in-china/) post.

 == Changelog ==

+= 2.9 (1st June 2015) =
+* New Feature: The plugin now uses the standard WordPress shortcode system.
+The old format will still work but is not recommended.
+* New Feature: The 'from' currency can now be specified for each value to be converted.

 = 2.8.1 (21st May 2015) =
 * Update: Added Armenian AMD and Georgian GEL.